paweljarosz/defarc/README.md

 	defarc.select_connection_by_id("proper-id") -- will select and save inside DefArc module a connection data for given id
 ```

-### .select_connection(connection)
+### select_connection(connection)
 Selects and saves a table with connection data inside DefArc module.
 One need to provide a proper connection id or connection Lua table, otherwise it will save nil.

 * **PARAMETER:** `connection` (string) - an id of a connection from Arcweave JSON or Lua table with connection data (connection_table)